 Highlights of speakers from our 2018 Project Management Symposium are being featured in (3) three PM Point of View Podcasts, “the Podcast that looks at project management from all the angles.”
 UMD’s Project Management Center for Excellence has teamed with host Kendall Lott to produce these podcasts to share and engage the key knowledge and practice from the 2018 Symposium’s lineup of talented speakers.

-Speakers and their presentation topics that are featured in this first podcast are shown below, along with links to their presentation that was delivered at the 2018 Project Management Symposium.
+The first podcast, “Turning Knowledge into Practice, Part 1: Leadership and Conflict,” was released in June 2018 and features (5) five speakers from the People in Projects track.
+The speakers and their presentation topics that are featured are listed below, along with links to their presentation that was delivered at the 2018 Project Management Symposium.

 - Aimee Baxter, Practical Methods for Successful Change Adoption (photo below)

 - Pamela Davis-Ghavami, Conflict Resolution Practices for the 21st Century (photo above)